Promoting British Values

 The DfE have recently reinforced the need “to create and enforce a clear and rigorous expectation on all schools to promote the fundamental British values of democracy, the rule of law, individual liberty and mutual respect and tolerance of those with different faiths and beliefs.”
 The government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated by the Prime Minister.
 At Cliddesden Primary School these values are reinforced regularly and in the following ways:

-Pupils have the opportunity to have their voices heard through our School Council and Pupil questionnaires.
-Elections for School Council representatives are undertaken in each class every year.
+Pupils have the opportunity to have their voices heard through our Pupil Parliament and pupil questionnaires.
+Elections for Pupil Parliament representatives are undertaken in each class every year.
 Children are always able to voice their opinions and we foster an environment where children are safe to disagree with each other.

 The Rule of Law:

 The importance of Laws, whether they be those that govern the class, the school, or the country, are consistently reinforced throughout regular school days, as well as when dealing with behaviour and through school assemblies.
 Pupils are taught the value and reasons behind laws, that they govern and protect us, the responsibilities that this involves and the consequences when laws are broken.
 Visits from authorities such as Magistrates, Fire Service; etc are regular parts of our calendar and help reinforce this message.